juhoinkinen/Annif-wiki/Troubleshooting.md

-Also check out the Annif-users -mailing list/forum and feel free to join the discussion or ask questions!
+For troubleshooting and discussion, check out the Annif-users -mailing list/forum.
+Also feel free to open GitHub-issues if need be.